The Ultimate Guide to Different Parasomnias

 What Is A Parasomnia?

 Parasomnias are a collection of sleep disorders, the hallmarks of which are “undesirable physical events or experiences that occur during the initiation of sleep, during sleep or during arousal from sleep.”
-Parasomnias can result in physical injuries and fragmented sleep.
+Parasomnias can result in fatigue and distress.
 Understandably, they tend to have a deleterious effect on the sleep quality and quantity of both the person experiencing the parasomnia as well as their bed partners.

 According to The American Academy of Sleep Medicine, “behaviors related to parasomnias are disconnected from conscious awareness and are devoid of sound judgment.”
-Those who regularly experience parasomnias have little to no control over their actions.
+Some episodes of parasomnia may result in having little to no control over actions.

 Different Types Of Parasomnias